The CDC recommends masks. In some cities and counties, they’ll be mandatory.

 Following the new federal guidelines on face coverings, some black Americans expressed concern that covering their faces may cause them to be treated with suspicion.

 County Council member Will Jawando (D-At Large) said he is concerned that the enforcement of this mandate may create opportunities for racial profiling.
+In Illinois, two black men said in March that they were kicked out of a Walmart for wearing protective masks.

-“We need carrots, not sticks,” said Jawando, one of two lawmakers who did not co-sponsor the regulation, along with council member Andrew Friedson (D-District 1).
+“We need carrots, not sticks,” said Jawando, one of two council members who did not co-sponsor the regulation, along with Andrew Friedson (D-District 1).

-Council President Sidney Katz (D-District 3) has “waived the normal public input process” for the regulation to allow lawmakers “to act quickly in response to an ongoing health emergency,” the council said in a statement.
-Riemer said the council hopes to formally introduce the resolution on April 14 and act on it the same day.

 At care facility linked to three coronavirus deaths, official says staff need more protective equipment to halt spread